 Nearby the door is a copy of the EAL, which is a roster of the trainees currently assigned to the flight.
 It is normally located within a clear plastic sleeve that is stuck to the wall, for easy removal in case of emergencies.
 The EAL is updated regularly, as trainees move and in out of your flight.
 The board will also have a list of MTIs who are authorized to be in the dorm.
 Regardless of whether you know the individual by sight at the dorm, you must verify their CAC card (military ID card), at least through 4WOT.
 After that time, you’re allowed to cite “personal recognition.”

-ECs are responsible for accountability in the dorm.
+ECS is responsible for accountability in the dorm.
 The box is located near the front door – an intercom between CQ and the dorm.
 The box may be turned on by the MTI on CQ duty at any time, and it allows them to monitor the noise in the dorm.
-They can hear all if they engage the intercom, so be mindful about what you say when near the box.
-ECs must be mindful of the box at all times, as CQ may call to give them a message to be relayed or ask them a question.
+They can hear all if they engage the intercom, so be mindful of what you say when near the box.
+ECS must be mindful of the box at all times, as CQ may call to give them a message to be relayed or ask them a question.
 After duty hours, CQ calls down on the hour for accountability.
 They’ll want to know how many trainees are assigned to the flight, how many are accounted for, how many weapons are assigned, how many weapons are accounted for, and what the current temperature is in the dorm (there is a thermostat nearby).
-If an emergency arises, the ECs will use the box to alert the MTI on CQ.
-When answering the box, the ECs ask:
+If an emergency arises, the ECS will use the box to alert the MTI on CQ.
+When answering the box, the ECS ask:

 Sir/Ma’am, Entry Controller, Dorm #, may I help you?